the mouse works logo

 The glass cold frames are far warmer than the arched plastic covered cloche but are not nearly as easy or covenant to move around or open for harvesting.

 Fresh baby spinach under a cloche.
-I just made these cloches and covered them with waste plastic that my last shipment of fleece bolts was packed in.
-I have been having great luck transplanting small spinach and lettuce plants in the winter.
-I start them under the glass cold frames and then transplant them up under the plastic cloches.
+I just made these cloches and covered them with waste plastic that my last shipment of fleece.

 Spinach mulched with leaves and rainbow chard under a cloche